-During the financial year, the company's Board of Directors was composed of Karri Haaparinne (Chairperson), Timo Hukka (member and Vice Chairperson to 18 February), Kenneth Kaarnimo, Laura Paasio (as of 19 February) and Antti Suhonen (Vice Chairperson as of 19 February).
+During the financial year, the company's Board of Directors was composed of Karri Haaparinne (Chair), Kenneth Kaarnimo, Laura Paasio, Antti Suhonen (Vice-Chair) and Peter Ramsay (from 17 February 2023).
 The term of the members of the Board of Directors lasts until the end of the following Annual General Meeting.
-The Annual General Meeting was held on 18 February 2022.
+The Annual General Meeting was held on 17 February 2023.